 2. Ideal Temperature

-Keep them close to the window with indirect sunlight to promote quick healing of freshly cut leaves.
+Keep them close to the window with indirect sunlight to promote the quick healing of freshly cut leaves.

 3. Fast-draining Succulent Potting Mix

 This is applicable if you repot your plant during or after pruning.